Trap Neuter Return

 Spay Neuter Hotline [Use this form for quickest response and to save schedulers’ time!]

 Call 602-265-7729 (SPAY)

-The Spay Neuter Hotline provides Trap-Neuter-Return (TNR) for outdoor cats at a number of veterinary clinics in Maricopa County.
-Cats are humanely trapped, spayed and neutered, ear-tipped and returned.
-TNR is the most humane and effective method for stabilizing outdoor cat populations.
+The Spay Neuter Hotline provides appointments for Trap-Neuter-Return (TNR) surgeries for outdoor cats at a number of veterinary clinics in Maricopa County.
+Make An Appointment BEFORE you trap!

 What is TNR?